Internship program

 Additional useful information

-Please note that you have to make sure you have a health insurance valid in Germany.
-It is also advisable to have also an accident and personal liability insurance.
+Please note that you have to make sure you have a valid health insurance in Germany.
+It is also advisable to also have an accident and personal liability insurance.

 Application process